utahplt/chorex/README.md

 ## Changelog

 We will collect change descriptions here until we come up with a more stable format when changes get bigger.

+ - v0.4.0; 2024-08-01

+   Functions can take arbitrary number of arguments from different actors.

  - v0.3.1; 2024-07-30